George Pennington (cricketer)

 George Arthur Adam Septimus Carter Trenchard Sale Pennington was an English cricketer active in 1927 who played for Northamptonshire (Northants).
 He appeared in twelve first-class matches as a righthanded batsman.
 Pennington was born in Cote Brook, Cheshire on 28 April 1899 and died in Armthorpe, Doncaster on 15 September 1933.
 He scored 259 runs with a highest score of 47.
+Pennington died in an airplane crash in 1933 that also injured jockey Gordon Richards.